MAziz-0/My-Portfolio/README.md

 The ways I approached this:

-1. Making sure that the main features used are apparent to the eye.
-The usage of parallax scrolling on images and an automatic Carousel left no room for excessive features and created a responsive and more dynamic website.
+1. Making sure that the main features used simple and intuitive.
+This has been achieved by using Parallax scrolling and Bootstap Carousel making a more responsive and dynamic website.

-2. Sections and Paragraphs are delineated to show the separate information using images to separate sections and dark colour palettes that guide the user through the site.
+2. Sections and Paragraphs are delineated to show information easily.
+The use of dark backgrounds allows the text to pop and works with overall tone of the website.

-3. Using a single scroll page to navigate three separate pages has allowed maximum efficiency and less room for disruption.
+3. Using a single scroll page to navigate three separate pages has allowed maximum efficiency and allows the user to stay on one page.
 Users can quickly view all the pages in a single scroll.
 Modern resumes tend to be short and concise; this inspired the website's design as this may be a potential selling point for an employer.

 4. Images used in the background are relevant to each section's titles, which ties the whole website into a promotional statement.
-I intend to generate appeal, so it was essential to making sure there is a synergy between the content and my structured styling choice.
+I intend to generate appeal, so it was essential to making sure there is a synergy between the content and my design choices.

 ## Design
 #### Colour Scheme